10 Design ideas for attic bedrooms with a luxury touch

 Custom built-in wardrobes are only part of the storage puzzle!
 Unlike the typical bedroom where bedside tables, desks and dressers can be added, you need to be creative when adding furniture to ensure the room doesn’t end up feeling crammed!

 It’s also worth considering how you can use LED strip lights within storage and wardrobes to increase the amount of artificial light available.
+Here are some of top design ideas for attic bedrooms that include plenty of storage.

 Around the bed